Kool-K/The-Retro-Gramophone/README.md

 A beautiful, interactive music player designed to bring the magic of classic tunes to the grandparents we love.
 Built with ❤️, and now available for everyone to share!

 ### 🚀 View the Live Site Here! 👉 (https://kool-k.github.io/The-Retro-Gramophone/)
+(Please note: To respect copyright, the audio has been removed from this live demo.
+The site is for visual demonstration only and will be silent.)

 ## The Story Behind the Music

 This project started as a special 85th birthday gift for my Ajoba (grandfather).
 His lifelong love for old, classic melodies from the golden era inspired me to create a digital 'gramophone' where he could listen to his favorite songs with a simple, nostalgic interface.

 The joy it brought him was infectious!
 It made me realize that this could be a wonderful gift for many other parents, grandparents, and lovers of retro music.
 So, I've cleaned it up and turned it into a template for anyone to use, customize, and share with their own music-loving family and friends!

+⚠️ A Note on the Live Demo Audio
+To respect copyright laws, the original .mp3 audio files are not included in this public repository or the live demo.
+The live site is for demonstration of the UI and functionality only.
+To hear the music, please follow the setup instructions below and use your own legally owned audio files on your local machine.

 ## ✨ Features